prateekvaish/FT-RHF/README.md

 ## Known issues

-- Pulay mixing (DIIS) is not working at finite tempertures.
+- Pulay mixing (DIIS) is not working at finite temperatures.
 - Linear density mixing is extremely inefficient at low temperatures.
 Lowering the mix_dm parameter converges the SCF procedure but increases the number of SCF iterations.

 ## References